connectrpc/connect-query-es/.github/RELEASING.md

 ## Prerequisites

 - See the setup and tools required in CONTRIBUTING.md
-- A granular access token for npmjs.com with read and write permissions, scoped to the `connectrpc` organization.
 - Make sure that the repository is in a good state, without PRs close to merge that would ideally be part of the release.